 PPS It’s always best to build up to using colour one wall, ceiling or surface at a time.
 I recommend working it as complete walls – that is, paint your skirting boards and any decorative rails or trims too.
 Don’t just frame patches of plaster, paint the whole damn thing!

-First published in the April 2014 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the April 2014 edition of ELLE Decoration UK